 Participate in Research

-- Research initiatives generally involve the collaboration of multiple research centers working together to create new resources that can be used in future research.
+Research initiatives typically involve collaboration between multiple research centers that are working together to create new resources that can be used in future research projects.

-- Epidemiological studies focus on individual or group cases of disease to answer questions about causes and risk factors, how symptoms present and progress, and what genetic traits or environmental conditions might be shared by a population afflicted with the same disease.
+Epidemiological studies focus on individuals or groups of patients.
+This research is conducted to answer questions about causes and risk factors, how symptoms present and progress, and what genetic traits or environmental conditions might be shared by a population living with the same disease.

 Safety of Studies and Clinical Trials

-However, except for studies funded by the Crohn’s & Colitis Foundation, we do not endorse or ensure the scientific merit of the trials we list.
-If you are considering participating in a study, you should discuss the opportunity with your personal physician.
+Except for studies funded by the Crohn’s & Colitis Foundation, we do not endorse or ensure the scientific merit of the trials we list.
+If you are considering participating in a study, you should discuss the opportunity with your physician.